Chinstrap penguin: Behaviour

-Chinstrap penguins are generally considered to be the most aggressive and ill-tempered species of penguin.
+Chinstrap penguins are generally considered the most aggressive and ill-tempered species of penguin.

+Chinstrap penguins microsleep over 10,000 times a day and accomplish this in 4 second bouts of sleep.
+The sleep can be both bihemispheric and unihemispheric slow-wave sleep.
+The penguins accumulate over 11 hours of sleep for each hemisphere daily.

 Roy and Silo

 In 2004, two male chinstrap penguins named Roy and Silo in Central Park Zoo, New York City, formed a pair bond and took turns trying to "hatch" a rock, for which a keeper eventually substituted a fertile egg, and the pair subsequently hatched and raised the chick.
-Penguins by nature hatch eggs and are social creatures.
+Penguins, by nature, hatch eggs and are social creatures.
 The children's book And Tango Makes Three was written based on this event.

 Conservation status

 In 2018, the IUCN estimated that the population of chinstrap penguins was around 8 million specimens.
-Although it is believed to be decreasing overall, its population is not severely fragmented and in many sites it is increasing or stable.
+Although it is believed to be decreasing overall, its population is not severely fragmented; it is increasing or stable in many sites.
 The species is classified as least concern on the IUCN Red List as of 2016, due to its large range and population, following five previous assessments of the same status from 2004 to 2012 and three assessments as "unknown" from 1988 to 2000.

 The chinstrap penguin is primarily threatened by climate change.
 In several parts of its range, climate change decreases the abundance of krill, which likely makes reproduction less successful.
-For instance, a 2019 expedition to breeding grounds on Elephant Island show a fifty percent population decline in just under fifty years.
-Other potential threats include volcanic events and the fishing of krill by humans.
+For instance, a 2019 expedition to breeding grounds on Elephant Island showed a fifty percent population decline in just under fifty years.
+Other potential threats include volcanic events and human fishing for krill.